Should I rent or buy a home -the age old question. Some people like the “freedom” of renting, while some people like the security

-This is a good question.
+Great question.
 Ultimately, the answer depends on whether you have accepted the offer and tendered it in writing.
 If you have signed a contract with a buyer then you are bound by it; for this reason, it is a good idea to make sure that your buyer has a certified cheque before entering an agreement to sell.

 How Do I Know What My Home Is Worth?

-Valued physical features such as southern exposure.
+- Valued physical features such as ravine lot, southern exposure, amenities, etc

 Do You Charge Any Fees To Post My Listing On MLS(r)?